 After the league fills up with managers, a draft is held.
 Just like in real life, managers compete against each other to scoop up the best MLB players.
 There are few different draft types that can be used.

 - Live Standard Draft - Managers take turns adding players to their roster until all roster spots are full.

-- Live Auction Draft - Managers get a budget and take turns bidding on players until all roster spots are full.
+- Live Salary Cap Draft - Managers get a budget and take turns placing offers on players until their roster is full.

 - Autopick Draft - An automated system that drafts players for managers based on a ranking system.